ehabdevel/ehabdevel.github.io/_posts/2017-04-03-remove-personal-options.md

 categories: wordpress
 ---

-To remove the personal options in the profile page:
+To remove some personal options in the profile page for your WordPress:

 <code>if (!function_exists('cor_remove_personal_options')) {
         function cor_remove_personal_options($subject) {